 My tips for visiting Kings Canyon

-As said many tourists tend to overlook the Kings Canyon and obviously prefer the Uluru Rock.
-While I would not expect people skip the Uluru to see the Kings Canyon, it makes sense to organize your Uluru Trip that allows you to make the most of the Red Centre and see as much as you can of this magnificient area.
-The Red Centre Area offers lots of wonderful opportunities for hiking with many camping possibilites.
+As said many tourists tend to underestimate the Kings Canyon and obviously prefer the Uluru Rock.
+While I would not expect people skip the Uluru to see the Kings Canyon, it makes sense to plan the trip to Ayers Rock with a couple of days more to allow plenty of time to fully enjoy the Red Centre attractions and see as much as you can of this magnificent area.
+It offers lots of wonderful opportunities for walking and hiking with camping sites too.

-I would recommend spending at least 4-5 nights to see Alice Springs, the Western McDonnell Ranges, finally the Magic Uluru Rock and Katja Tjuta.
-You can read more Uluru Trip Planning Tips .
+I would recommend spending at least 4-5 nights to see Alice Springs, the Western McDonnell Ranges, finally the Uluru Rock and the Olgas Katja Tjuta.